How WITNESS Uses Video Advocacy to Advance Human Rights

 Yvette Alberdingk Thijm

-“Our strategy has to keep pace with the changes in technology,” says Alberdingk Thijm.
-In an era when people can shoot video on their mobile phones and distribute it online, access to technology is no longer the biggest challenge.
-Instead, she says, the big question is how to “work with allies to build a safer and more conducive ‘ecosystem’ for human rights.”
+“Our strategy has to keep pace with changes in technology,” says Alberdingk Thijm.
+In an era when people can record video on their mobile phones and distribute it online, access to technology is no longer the biggest challenge.
+Instead, she says, the central question is how to “work with allies to build a safer and more conducive ‘ecosystem’ for human rights.”

 To that end, WITNESS has developed soup-to-nuts resources that support the entire human rights field.
 These include a free online Video Advocacy Planning Toolkit and curriculum, which includes a module on “Storytelling for Change”; the ObscuraCam and InformaCam phone apps made in partnership with the Guardian Project; successful advocacy for YouTube to add an anonymity feature to its platform; a partnership with Storyful on the YouTube human rights channel; an ever-growing archive of human rights video footage, and a guide to how to archive such footage; as well as a peer network and other programs to support video-for change activists.